Evert-Jan 't Hoen

 Evert-Jan Axel Charles 't Hoen (born 8 November 1975 in Alphen aan den Rijn) is a Dutch baseball coach and former player who is the current manager of the Netherlands national baseball team.
+He was an infielder who played in Minor League Baseball from 1996 to 2001 and for the Dutch national team in three Summer Olympics.

 Playing career

 Amateur career

 't Hoen began playing baseball after his mother took him to a tee-ball game.
 He preferred baseball to soccer.
 After a recommendation from Dutch national team coach Jim Stoeckel, 't Hoen played college baseball at Indian River Community College in 1994 and 1995.

 Minor League Baseball

 The California Angels drafted 't Hoen in the 32th round of the 1995 MLB draft, and he played in the team's minor league system, primarily at shortstop, from 1996 to 2001.
 He made his professional debut with the Boise Hawks in 1996, then played for the Single-A Cedar Rapids Kernels in 1997 and 1998.
 In 1999 and 2000, he split the season between the Double-A Erie SeaWolves and Triple-A Edmonton Trappers.
 In 1999, he was selected to play in the All-Star Futures Game.
-In 2001, he again played at the two highest levels of the minor leagues but with different Angels affiliates, the Salt Lake Bees and the Arkansas Travelers.
+In 2001, he again played at the Double-A and Triple-A levels but with different Angels affiliates, the Salt Lake Bees and the Arkansas Travelers.